whatsmate/whatsmate.github.io/_posts/2022-06-17-send-telegram-image-php.md

 3. Locate the file `php/send-telegram-image.php`.  <script src="https://gist.github.com/whatsmate/5d51abfc0f2db3793986b40b58fdd444.js"></script>
 4. Study the PHP source code and customize the TODO/FIXME lines.
    * Among other things, put down YOUR OWN number as the recipient.
 You can't send messages to strangers because we are against SPAMMERS.
-5. Visit the PHP page your just created to send your image.
+5. Visit the PHP page you just created to send your image.

 Happy coding :)